-APPLICATION FOR FINANCIAL AID
+APPLICATION FOR FEDERAL, STATE AND INSTIUTIONAL FINANCIAL AID

-Applicants must submit a completed Free Application for Federal Student Aid (FAFSA) to the processor preferably by our March 1 priority date.
+Applicants must submit a complete and valid Free Application for Federal Student Aid (FAFSA) to the processor preferably by our March 1 priority date.
 Students may apply online at www.fafsa.ed.gov.
-Students should list Spring Hill's school code-001041-and their expected housing status.
+Students should list Spring Hill's school code-001041-as well as their expected housing status.
 All students must reapply for assistance each year.
 Late applicants will be considered for assistance, depending on their determined need and the availability of funds at the time their application process is complete.

-The information submitted by applicants and their parents on the FAFSA is evaluated in accordance with federal guidelines to determine the "family contribution," or the amount that the student and his or her parents can be reasonably expected to contribute toward the student's educational expenses.
-In addition to the family income and assets, the number of dependent family members and the number enrolled in college are considered in determining the total family contribution.
-The "documented need" is determined by subtracting the "family contribution" from the costs of a Spring Hill College education for one academic year.

-All financial aid recipients must maintain satisfactory academic progress and scholarship recipients must maintain the required cumulative grade point average of 2.0 in order to have their scholarships renewed each year.
+The information submitted by applicants and their parents on the FAFSA is evaluated in accordance with federal guidelines to determine the expected family contribution (EFC), or the amount that the student and his or her parents can be reasonably expected to contribute toward the student's educational expenses.
+In addition to the family income and assets, the number of dependent family members and the number enrolled in college are considered in determining the total expected family contribution.
+The documented need is determined by subtracting the expected family contribution from the cost of attendance at Spring Hill College for one academic year.
+All financial aid recipients must maintain satisfactory academic progress in order to have their federal, state and institutional aid renewed each year.